 Take Attendance Seriously

-Otherwise, kids must arrive at school on time every day because catching up with classwork and homework can be stressful and interfere with learning.
+Otherwise, it is imperative that children show up to school on time each and every day because playing catch-up with their schoolwork and homework can be stressful and disrupt the learning process.

 Make Time to Talk About School

-Besides during family meals, good times to talk include car trips (though eye contact isn't needed here, of course), walking the dog, preparing meals, or standing in line at a store.
+Other than while eating together as a family, good times to talk include things like driving in the car (where it is not necessary to make eye contact, of course), walking the dog, preparing meals, or waiting in line at a store.

 Learning: Primary And Secondary School Year